 Recognize Your Parents’ Behaviors as Toxic

-I define toxicity as words and actions that do harm.
+I define toxicity as words and actions that do harm to us.
 I found the book Toxic Parents, Overcoming Their Hurtful Legacy and Reclaiming Your Life by Dr. Susan Forward helpful in defining and dealing with harmful parental behavior.

 Forgiveness may seem like a given.
 All Christians are supposed to forgive others, right?
 Unfortunately, forgiving is not an easy process and can take time.
 A painful childhood is not going to heal overnight.
 It is incredibly difficult to admit that the parents who were supposed to love, nurture, and protect us were unloving, mean, neglectful, drunk, high on drugs, abusive, or cruel, let alone forgive them.

 Hard as it is, beginning this process helps us to let go of resentment and emotional pain.
 If we hold on to these feelings, they will poison our lives and our relationships.
 I experienced anger management issues for several years as a young adult and sometimes my rages hurt innocent people.
 When I decided to forgive my parents, I stopped obsessing about how I had been wronged and began to heal from the hurts.
 I had to let go of all the things I thought I needed to move forward such as answers to many questions.
 I had to leave my parents in God’s hands, pray for them, and move on.

 One way to protect ourselves from toxic relationships with our parents or caregivers is to set boundaries in our relationships.
 Parents do not have the right to put us down, control and manipulate us, or use us to meet their emotional needs.
 We can set limits on a needy parent who continually calls during the day by limiting the number of phone calls, for example.
 We can tell parents that we will not be around them if they are drunk or high.
 We can demand that topics such as our personal lives are off-limits.